Your One-Stop Guide to Learning Lithuanian - ALR

 Nė Dienos Be Lietuvių Kalbos/Not a Single Day Without Lithuanian, Volume 1 is hard to come by but praised by Lithuanian learners.
 Be aware, though, that it’s completely in Lithuanian.
 You’ll need to either work through it with a teacher or have some basic Lithuanian knowledge.

-Complete Lithuanian (Teach Yourself) is a popular textbook that promises to take you from complete beginner into an accomplished intermediate speaker.
+Complete Lithuanian (Teach Yourself) is a popular textbook that promises to take you from a complete beginner into an accomplished intermediate speaker.
 However, some reviewers complain that it lacks sufficient English-language explanations.

 Teach Yourself Lithuanian is comprehensive but the grammar explanations can be challenging to understand.